Ricky Stenhouse Jr. wins longest Daytona 500 in history

 The team is owned by Tad and Jodi Geschickter along with former NBA player Brad Daugherty.

 Daugherty, who left the track earlier Sunday with an eye irritation, is the first Black car owner to win the race and Jodi Geschickter joined Teresa Earnhardt as female car owners to win the Daytona 500.
-Earnhardt was part of the Chip Ganassi Racing ownership group when Jamie McMurray won in 2013.
+Earnhardt ran Dale Earnhardt Inc. when Michael Waltrip and Dale Earnhardt Jr. won the Daytona 500 in 2003 and 2004.

 To get to victory lane Sunday, JTG stuck with Stenhouse and even reunited him this season with the crew chief who led him to a pair of Xfinity Series titles years ago.